A message to the British-Pahari Youth of Azad Jammu Kashmir

 Over time you become someone else.

-The mainstream media loves such “stories” because it’s a justification to despise the delinquents in one’s midst, it’s not as if, the “narrators” are being “hating” on the fringe group?
+The mainstream media loves such “stories” because it’s a justification to despise the delinquents in one’s midst, it’s not as if, the “narrators” are doing the “hating” on the fringe group?
+The “good”, “righteous”, “well-balanced”, “progressive”, “objective” insiders are doing the hating.

 Individuals who behave like this have no intellectual integrity.